elixir-lang/elixir-lang.github.com/crash-course.markdown

 ## 6 Control Flow

-The constructs `if` and `case` are actually expressions in both Erlang and Elixir, but may be used for control flow like in imperative languages.
+The constructs `if` and `case` are actually expressions in both Erlang and Elixir, but may be used for control flow as in imperative languages.

 ### Case